FernandoGuillen-lab/FernandoGuillen-lab/README.md

-- 👋 Hi, I’m @FernandoGuillen-lab
+- 👋 Hi, I’m Fernando Guillén Aldape
 - 👀 I’m interested in data science proyects
-- 🌱 I’m currently learning data science amd python
+- 🌱 I’m certified as data science and python
-- 💞️ I’m looking to collaborate on projects realted to data science to improve my skills
+- 💞️ I’m looking to collaborate on projects realted to data science

 <!---